kailash-manasarovar/statement/docs/timeline/2024/march.md

 - The woman dressed as Lorraine (who I believe now is Carmen Cano, Domingo's sister) and a man sit directly behind me, seats have been saved for them
 - When I got home, I checked my camera.
 At 7.30pm, recorded on my security camera, you can hear a group of men making ghost noises

+## Talking to the translator

+- Perito in Alicante sounds like he's stoned

 ## Choir on the 13th

 - I turn up to choir class the next day